Elisabeth of Bavaria, Empress of Austria

 Plaque on the Deutsche Bundesbank in Munich commemorating the birth of Elisabeth, Empress of Austria; Photo Credit – © Susan Flantzer

 Sisi’s father was Maximilian Joseph, Duke in Bavaria, from a junior branch of the House of Wittelsbach.
 Maximilian Joseph did much to promote Bavarian folk music.
-He played the zither, which is the national instrument of Bavaria, and composed music for it.
+He played the zither, the national instrument of Bavaria, and composed music for it.

 Maximilian Joseph, Duke in Bavaria playing the zither; Credit – Wikipedia